|

 A feral cat is one that is born and has lived without being touched by a human being.
 Kittens up the age of eight weeks can be easily tamed, which requires caretakers to be diligent in seeking them out and catching them.
 Feral cat colonies will grow in direct proportion to the amount of food available, with a single unaltered female and her offspring producing hundreds of cats within a few years.

-Because they are unsocialized, every day healthy, beautiful feral and stray cats (such as the Rockerville kittens pictured above) are routinely killed at shelters throughout the country, including those in the Black Hills.
+Because they are unsocialized, healthy, beautiful feral and stray cats (such as the Rockerville kittens pictured above) are routinely killed at shelters throughout the country, including those in the Black Hills.
+It doesn't have to be that way.

 I never see any feral cats around me.